By P.K. Daniel

 Before Jovante’s passing, Woods was unaware of the potential deadly consequences of asthma.
 “I didn’t know asthma could kill before it took my baby from me,” he says.
 “We thought we had it under control.”

 Woods’ family was not unfamiliar with the disease, though.
-Both Ickey and his wife Chandra had asthma growing up and their 24-year-old daughter Allegra also has it.
+Both Ickey and his wife Chandra have asthma and their now-grown daughter Allegra also has it.

 A month after Jovante’s passing, the Woods family decided to establish the Jovante Woods Foundation to raise funds and awareness about the disease.

 With one in six children in Ohio diagnosed with asthma, one of the foundation’s goals is to raise money to further asthma research.
-This year, the foundation donated $100,000 to the Cincinnati Children’s Hospital Asthma Center – the gift was delivered on Jan.
+The foundation donated $100,000 to the Cincinnati Children’s Hospital Asthma Center – the gift was delivered on Jan.
 11, 2016, the day Jovante would have turned 22.

 “One of the main reasons we started the foundation is to educate people on how serious and severe asthma is,” Woods says.
 “We don’t want to lose any more lives to asthma.
 Fighting this deadly disease is what I do full-time.”